Pika20020222/Pika20020222/README.md

-I hear and I forget, I see and I remember, I do and I understand.
+- I hear and I forget
+- I see and I remember
+- I do and I understand

 ## Coding Experiences
 ### Programming Languages